Cracking The Code: Understanding The 10 Reasons For Procrastination (For The 40+)

 Caught in the web of countless possibilities, Robert experiences decision fatigue.
 The more he contemplates each option, the more indecisive he becomes.
 The once-exciting prospect of a new hobby now feels daunting, causing a sense of paralysis by analysis.

 Days pass, and Robert finds himself no closer to starting his new venture.
-The overwhelming array of options has inadvertently become a roadblock, delaying his decision to dive into a fulfilling hobby.
+The overwhelming array of options has inadvertently become a roadblock, delaying his decision to start a fulfilling hobby.

 The irony is that the desire to make the perfect choice has hindered any choice at all.